jytche/cdk-app/README.md

 This is a blank project for CDK development with TypeScript.

+I have made a change now to the README file.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands